This 14 day clean eating meal plan will change your life because it makes eating healthy easy for the whole family!

-Shop Smart.
-Buy organic when you can, grow what you can, do the best that you can.
+Shop smart.
+Buy organic when you can, grow what you can, and do the best that you can.
 I don’t buy all organic food.
-It just is not available to me in my tiny middle-of-nowhere town, and I can’t afford it.
-I am familiar with the “Dirty Dozen” and the “Clean 15” and try to either avoid the Dirty Dozen all together or buy those organic.
+It is just not always available to me in my tiny middle-of-nowhere town, and I can’t afford it.
+I am familiar with the “Dirty Dozen” and the “Clean 15” and try to either avoid the Dirty Dozen altogether or buy those organic.

 Avoid ingredients you don’t know like the plague.
 Say no to artificial sweeteners, colors, flavors, and preservatives.
 You will clean up your diet tenfold by only buying things with ingredients that you know.
 It’s an easy place to start.

 Love natural sugars.
 Honey and pure maple syrup are worth the cost and are great things to learn how to use.
 No need to figure out all those crazy natural sweeteners when bees and trees got us covered.